Project-MONAI/MONAI/docs/source/lazy_resampling.rst

 .. toctree::
    :maxdepth: 2

-   mb_specification
    config_syntax.md

 Introduction
 ^^^^^^^^^^^^

-Lazy Resampling is a new feature for MONAI 1.2.
+Lazy Resampling is a new feature introduced in MONAI 1.2.
 This feature is still experimental at this time and it is possible that behaviour and APIs will change in upcoming releases.

-Lazy resamping reworks the way that preprocessing is performed.
+Lazy resampling reworks the way that preprocessing is performed.
 It improves upon standard preprocessing pipelines and can provide significant benefits over traditional preprocessing.
 It can improve:
 * pipeline execution time
 * pipeline memory usage in CPU or GPU